hipe/tmx/parse/doc/issues/005-the-item-grammar-narrative.md

 # the item grammar narrative :[#005]

+## pillars of the rewrite

+  - no subclassing

+  - stream the parse - parse only what you need

+  - simple yet flexible: "meta-attributes" are always implemented as modules, built-in meta-attributes for 80% use case

 ## introduction

 "the item grammar" is designed for parsing a simple class of grammars